Japanese Dog Breeds List

 See files for Dogs

-Their history can make them dominant in many circumstances and they need to be socialized early to play well with other dogs and people.
+Their history can make them dominant in many circumstances and has even led some to consider the Akita Inu a dangerous dog.
+While this is untrue, they need to be socialized early to play well with other dogs and people.
 They are also incredibly loyal and will defend their family if they feel threatened.
 They are usually very good with kids, especially with early socialization.
-Like all dogs, however, they should not be left with young children unattended.
+Like all dogs, they should not be left with young children unattended.